mustafasaifee42/VR-Viz/README.md

 VR-Viz provides a higher-level react components for data visualization in webVR.
 VR-Viz is a collection of reusable visualization React components.
 VR-Viz combines A-Frame with React (for DOM manipulation) and D3 (for data visualizations) to generate visualization in VR.

-### Catalouge of different 3D Visualizations
+### Catalogue of different 3D Visualizations
-To see a catalouge of different 3D visualizations [click here](https://vr-3d-viz.herokuapp.com/).
+To see a catalogue of different 3D visualizations [click here](https://vr-3d-viz.herokuapp.com/).

 ### Goal
 The goal is to create a library of reusable React components that can be used to make reusable charts, visualizations, or dashboards in VR or custom visualization or data stories in VR.